Recent Satisfied Clients

 Medical device human factors validation testing requires strict procedures following the Guidelines issued by FDA and IEC to validate the safe and effective use of medical devices.
 UX Firm has a proven track record of delivering effective test protocols for FDA review, high quality formative and summative usability evaluations, and highly detailed reports to be used in FDA pre-market submissions for 510(k) and De Novo classifications.
 We also follow European MDR requirements and provide research that supports CE marking.

 The big companies charge very big bucks for these services.
 Because we are a boutique consultancy, we can be highly competitive in pricing and highly effective in working directly with you to produce the research results you require.

 UX Firm Named in Top 10 Medical Device Testing and Certification Companies for 2019

 UX Firm is now part of the honored group of companies listed on MedTech Outlook’s Platform – Medical Device Testing and Certification Companies, 2019.
 MedTech Outlook did a great profile of UX Firm.
-Read it here.

 IEC 62366, ISO 14971, & ANSI/AAMI HE75 Require Human Factors Usability Testing